mauricioaznar/nestjs-notary/README.md

 ## Currently working

-* change date for year in documents
-* validate document uniqueness on the front end
 * add margin to generate link to resset password
 * Return to log in after user has changed its password.
 Improve feedback.

 * imrpove list layout
 * Imrpove form layouts

 * File upload acts
-* File upload certified copy
 * cron job to delete files after certain period of time
-* * change date for year in documents

 ## Done

+* validate document uniqueness on the front end
+* change date for year in documents
 * Update roadmap to english
 * add feedback when form is not valid (copy from other vue projects)